MrStarbird/LotW-Randomizer/README.txt

 The game's dungeon can be altered to completely to (somewhat) match the style used in the original MSX version of the game.
 Treasures are different and boxes can be in different locations.
 Many of the sections have completely different designs.
 Overall, this form of the dungeon is a LOT harder.

 Portrait Shuffle:
 Where the portals take you from the portraits can be shufffled.
-Since the NES and MSX versions have different portraits, each option has their own different shuffle pattern.

 Sprite sets:
 For cosmetic purposes, the character, item, and enemy sprites can be changed to either the original Legend of Zelda or to Link's Awakening.
 There is also a Character-only option which allows the user to play as the Light Warriors from Final Fantasy.